rav3ndust/nsbarriers/README.md

 -Click on "load unpacked extension" and select the nsbarriers folder

-# How to install on Firefox
+## How to install locally on Firefox

 To use the Firefox extension, you should be running Mozilla Firefox or a Firefox-based browser.